EnterpriseDB/barman/new_docs/user_guide/commands/barman/switch_wal.inc.rst

     Forces the switch by executing a CHECKPOINT before ``pg_switch_wal()``.

     .. note::
-        Running a CHECKPOINT may increase I/O load on the PostgreSQL server, so use this option cautiously.
+        Running a CHECKPOINT may increase I/O load on the Postgres server, so use this option cautiously.